credmark/credmark-model-framework-py/docs/source/api.md

 ## Interactive HTTP requests

-If you go to the popup in the top right of the window you can now choose between the different model groups:
+If you go to the [Credmark API interactive docs](https://gateway.credmark.com/api/) you can use the popup in the top right of the window to choose between the different model groups:

 - [Credmark Models](https://gateway.credmark.com/api/?urls.primaryName=Credmark%20Models)
 - [Utility Models](https://gateway.credmark.com/api/?urls.primaryName=Utility%20Models)